Next-to-Leading Order (NLO) Perturbative Effects in QCD Sum-Rule Analyses of Light Tetraquark Systems: A Case Study in the Scalar-Isoscalar Channel: Laplace Sum-Rule Analyses of Resonance Models

 where the sum is over discrete, equally spaced $\tau$ values ($\tau_{j+1}-\tau_j=0.05\,{\rm GeV^{-2}}$) in the Borel window (see Table~\ref{borel_window_tab}) and the formulation has been chosen to contain sum-rule ratios to cancel the anomalous dimensions.
-With the input $m_{f_0}=0.98\,{\rm GeV}$, the optimized value of $r$ can be determined as a function of $s_0$ and $m_\sigma$, and a numerical minimization of the residual sum of squares is performed in the resulting two-dimensional $\{m_\sigma,s_0\}$ parameter space.
+With the central value input $m_{f_0}=0.98\,{\rm GeV}$, the optimized value of $r$ can be determined as a function of $s_0$ and $m_\sigma$, and a numerical minimization of the residual sum of squares is performed in the resulting two-dimensional $\{m_\sigma,s_0\}$ parameter space.
+Theoretical uncertainties in the resulting predicted values of $\{m_\sigma,s_0^{\rm{opt}},r\}$ are modeled by variations of $\langle \alpha_s GG\rangle$ in \eqref{gluon_condensate_value} and associated changes in the Borel window, variations of $f_0(980)$ mass within the PDG range \cite{ParticleDataGroup:2020ssz}, and independent variations of $\pm 0.05\,{\rm GeV^{-2}}$ in the Borel window.
 The results shown in Table \ref{predictions_table} have a much better separation of the continuum from the $f_0(980)$ (the heavier resonance), while still predicting a $\sigma$ mass consistent with the PDG values \cite{ParticleDataGroup:2020ssz}.
-Fig.~\ref{dr_plots} shows the $s_0$ dependence of the coupling ratio $r$ \eqref{dr_parameters} and the residual sum of squares \eqref{eq:chi2Double} for the optimized value $m_\sigma=0.69\,{\rm GeV}$.
-The local minimum of $\chi_{\text{DR}}^{2}$ at $s_0=1.12\,{\rm GeV^2}$ is deeper than the local minimum at $s_0\approx 0.65\,{\rm GeV^2}$, which identifies $s_0=1.12\,{\rm GeV^2}$ as the global minimum.
+Fig.~\ref{dr_plots} shows the $s_0$ dependence of the coupling ratio $r$ \eqref{dr_parameters} and the residual sum of squares \eqref{eq:chi2Double} for central values of input parameters and the optimized central value $m_\sigma=0.69\,{\rm GeV}$.
+The local minimum of $\chi_{\text{DR}}^{2}$ at $s_0\approx 1.1\,{\rm GeV^2}$ is deeper than the local minimum at $s_0\approx 0.65\,{\rm GeV^2}$, which identifies $s_0\approx 1.1\,{\rm GeV^2}$ as the global minimum.
 However, the false minimum $s_0\approx 0.65\,{\rm GeV^2}$ is qualitatively consistent with the $s_0$ value found in the single resonance analysis because $r\approx 0$ in this $s_0$ region, decoupling the $f_0(980)$.
-The Table~\ref{predictions_table} result $r=3.38$ implies that the $f_0(980)$ coupling to the (non-strange) tetraquark current \eqref{eq:current1} is enhanced compared to the $\sigma$ [\textit{i.e.}, $f_0(500)$], compensating for the $\exp{\left(-\Delta m^2\tau \right)}$ exponential suppression of the $f_0(980)$ contribution to \eqref{eq:chi2Double}.
+The Table~\ref{predictions_table} result $r>1$ implies that the $f_0(980)$ coupling to the (non-strange) tetraquark current \eqref{eq:current1} is enhanced compared to the $\sigma$ [\textit{i.e.}, $f_0(500)$], compensating for the $\exp{\left(-\Delta m^2\tau \right)}$ exponential suppression of the $f_0(980)$ contribution to \eqref{eq:chi2Double}.
 A similar $f_0(980)$ coupling enhancement has also been found in chiral Lagrangian analyses which find a larger non-strange tetraquark component for the $f_0(980)$ compared to the $f_0(500)$ \cite{Fariborz:2003uj,Fariborz:2009cq}.

 The $f_0(500)$ is a notoriously broad state \cite{ParticleDataGroup:2020ssz}, so the final refinement of our analysis is to extend the two-resonance model to include width effects for the $f_0(500)$ (the $f_0(980)$ is quite narrow, so its width effects are numerically small in the Laplace sum-rules).
 The simplest symmetric width (SW) model symmetrically distributes the resonance strength over the total width parameterized by $\Gamma_\sigma$ \cite{Elias:1998bq}